Blog Customer Feedback13 Best Customer Insight Tools for Collecting Feedback

 1. Customer feedback collection and analysis

-Customers insights = customer feedback.
+Customer insights = customer feedback.
 Every good tool in this category helps businesses collect qualitative and quantitative feedback on how users interact with your product, how they perceive you and compare you against competitors, and more.

-Besides feedback collection (through surveys, polls, questionnaires, votes, interviews, etc.), these tools should have methods to analyze data.
-For example, Featurebase offers a survey tool to run a quick NPS survey and you can then compare your NPS score against your own previous scores or comparable scores in your niche or industry.
+For example, Featurebase offers a survey tool to run a quick NPS survey, and you can then compare your NPS score against your own previous scores or comparable scores in your niche or industry.

 2. Advanced analytics and reporting